 The Honda e Prototype is said to offer a range of 200km, which is around 125 miles.
 It's less than other EVs, with vehicles like the Nissan Leaf offering a range of 395km (270 miles), though Honda said the batteries were as large as they can be for the size of the car.

-The battery can be recharged using alternating current (AC), meaning it can be charged at home, using a conventional plug or dedicated charging unit.
-There's also fast charging compatibility, which will allow the battery to charge to 80 per cent in 30 minutes.
+The battery, which is a compact 35.5kWh lithium ion battery, can be recharged using Type 2 alternating current (AC), meaning it can be charged at home, using a conventional plug or dedicated charging unit.
+There's also fast charging compatibility through CCS2 DC rapid charge, which will allow the battery to charge to 80 per cent in 30 minutes.

-Honda hasn't provided anymore details on the size of the battery as yet but we will update this first look when we know a little more, as well as when we get a chance to drive a production model.
+Honda hasn't provided anymore details on the rest of the technology within the Honda e as yet but we will update this first look when we know a little more, as well as when we get a chance to drive a production model.

 The Honda e Prototype is a lovely little car and a great piece of design.
 We love its modern-retro styling, the friendly look portrayed by the face at the front and the fantastic interior.